 Establishing the I+E initiative

-In response to President Wintersteen’s charge to Innovate at Iowa State and building upon Priority 1c. of the College of Design’s strategic plan – “Develop and support innovation and entrepreneurship initiatives” – we appointed a director of innovation and entrepreneurship and formally launched our “I+E” programming, including our Start Something programming for students.
+In response to President Wintersteen’s charge to Innovate at Iowa State, we appointed a director of innovation and entrepreneurship and formally launched our innovation and entrepreneurship – “I+E” – programming, including our Start Something programming for students.

 The Foutch Innovation and Entrepreneurship Fund has enabled the College of Design to implement a comprehensive approach to fostering innovation and entrepreneurship.
 This includes leadership development; faculty, staff, and student engagement programs; curriculum enhancements; and special events that showcase innovative thinking.
 By integrating I+E principles across various aspects of college life, we are creating an ecosystem that nurtures creativity, problem solving, and entrepreneurial mindsets among our students and faculty.